proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 So: platforms aren't protocols, and decentralized platforms are better than centralized platforms.

 If only someone would build a decentralized platform!

-## Enter Kubelt

-Web3 does have a ["web2 problem"](https://discord.com/channels/790660849471062046/956202308214095872/961623808958156831).
-Smart contracts do need upgradable data and business logic.
-Building on a peer network has significant advantages.

-That's why we built Kubelt.
-Our peers -- "Kubelt Cores" -- offer distributed compute, storage, networking, and cryptography capabilities.
-They compose into a fully decentralized application platform, the missing middle tier for web3.

-You can use Kubelt to run APIs, upgrade their logic, query chain data, run your own oracles, store customer data, authenticate users, all in a fully distributed application model.

-Imagine your smart contracts being token-gated into your own API ecosystem, more available than OpenSea, cheaper than AWS, and without having to run your own servers.
-That's Kubelt.

-Moxie winds up with a great point, and we'll end on the same note:

-> We should try to reduce the burden of building software.

-Agreed!
-[Get in touch for access,](https://omq1ez0wxhd.typeform.com/to/IXfcN3Xf) tell us about your use case, and let's build the future of web3 infrastructure, together!